mosryx/phasma/generic-ghosts.md

 * When a player is within 10 meters of the ghost in the investigation area, the ghost may randomly trigger a ghost event that creates an EMF 4 reading.

-* Certain activities, such as those during a hunt, dimming of lights, and candle burnouts, are not considered ghost events.

-* Ghost events can be triggered by drawing The Devil card from a deck of Tarot Cards.

 ## Sanity

-* Individual sanity fluctuates by up to ±2%, and displayed average sanity fluctuates by up to ±2% times the number of players.

 * Lower average sanity increases the frequency of ghost events, hunts, and flickering lights.